 \subsection{Image Sampling}

-\textbf{Single Crop} The model Crop-S crops a rectangular patch around the fixated location as the input to the ventral stream (Fig~\ref{fig:models} (b)).
+\textbf{Single Crop: } The model Crop-S crops a rectangular patch around the fixated location as the input to the ventral stream (Fig~\ref{fig:models} (b)).

-\textbf{Double Crop} The model Crop-D processes two rectangular patches around the same fixation point, as shown in Fig~\ref{fig:models} (c), with different scales and resolution.
-They are further resized to have the same matrix size.
+\textbf{Double Crop: } The model Crop-D processes two rectangular patches around the same fixation point, as shown in Fig~\ref{fig:models} (c), with different scales and resolution.
+They are further resized to have the same patch size.

-\textbf{Retinal Sampling} We design retinal sampling by the knowledge about biological visual systems.
-In primate visual systems, both retinal ganglion cells and neurons at early visual areas have increasingly larger receptive fields yet lower resolution at higher eccentricity relative to where the eyes are fixated in visual field \cite{gattass1981visual,gattass1988visuotopic, freeman2011metamers}.
-In addition, more cells and neurons are devoted to the central vision than to peripheral vision \cite{curcio1990human, watson2014formula, bashivan2019neural}.
+\textbf{Retinal Sampling: } We use retinal sampling with the knowledge of biological visual systems.
+In primate visual systems, both retinal ganglion cells and neurons at early visual areas have increasingly larger receptive fields yet lower resolution at higher eccentricity relative to where the eyes are fixated in the visual field (\cite{gattass1981visual,gattass1988visuotopic, freeman2011metamers}).
+In addition, more cells and neurons are devoted to the central vision than to peripheral vision (\cite{curcio1990human, watson2014formula, bashivan2019neural}).
 Inspired by these properties, we design an input layer with two steps: 1) foveated imaging and 2) non-uniform sampling.

-Foveated imaging \cite{duchowski2004gaze,perry2002gaze} varies image resolution and acuity along eccentricity: higher resolution around the fixation and progressively lower resolution towards the periphery.
+Foveated imaging (\cite{duchowski2004gaze,perry2002gaze}) varies image resolution and acuity along eccentricity: higher resolution around the fixation and progressively lower resolution towards the periphery.
 We implement this by applying a larger Gaussian kernel to peripheral regions but a smaller kernel to the central region, resulting in greater smoothness in the periphery.
 More details are included in Appendix A. Since each foveated image is transformed from the original image with a varying extent of spatial blurring, the feed-forward convolutional layers effectively have eccentricity-dependent receptive fields.
 This effect is similar to how biases from different receptive fields in the retina are passed to downstream visual areas.